davidag/xtimetracker/docs/contributing/hack.md

     _Notes:_

-    - The files you need to edit to change watson's behavior are located in the `watson/` subfolder.
+    - The files you need to edit to change tt's behavior are located in the `tt/` subfolder.
-    - Every time you run `watson` inside the virtual environment, the source code inside the `watson/` subfolder will be used.
+    - Every time you run `tt` inside the virtual environment, the source code inside the `tt/` subfolder will be used.
-    - To avoid messing with your real Watson data, watson will use `data/` as the [application folder](../user-guide/configuration/#application-folder) inside the virtual environment.
-You can run `watson projects` to check that your real projects are not shown.
+    - To avoid messing with your real tt data, tt will use `data/` as the [application folder](../user-guide/configuration/#application-folder) inside the virtual environment.
+You can run `tt projects` to check that your real projects are not shown.

 6. When you're done making changes, check that your changes pass the tests